Find out in 60 seconds if your trades or CTE program qualifies for the new Workforce Pell Grant — and what to do next.

 Question 5 of 5

-Is the program at least 150 clock hours (or equivalent credit hours)?
+Is the program between 150 and 599 clock hours (or equivalent credit hours)?

-Federal regulations require programs to meet a minimum instructional threshold.
+Workforce Pell covers programs from 150 to 599 clock hours.
 150 clock hours ≈ 10 credit hours.

 What This Means For Your Program